ups216/AspNetCore-mysql-dockercompose/README.md

 This is an example web application to show how to use ASP.Net Core with MySQL database and deploy using Docker-Compose

+## How to use?

+1. cd src/aspnetweb01
+2. dotnet restore
+3. dotnet build
+4. bower install
+5. docker-compose up